davidjbuchanan/MS4-LiveStrong/README.md

     -   The 'subsrcibe' link on the navbar was identified as potentially premature and that a "give away" should be offered to the user prior promotion of a subscription servive.
     -   Images uploaded by user's should be hamdled ny a third party in order to give the user greater autonomy over the image used and not reliant on web available images.
     - Edit buttons allowing addition and deletion of fields in the 'add recipe' and 'edit recipe' should be "more available" to the user i.e. at the bottom or side of a growing list.
-    - The footer is not at the bottom of the page which some test users highlighted but did not seem bothered about.

 ##### back to [top](#table-of-contents)